 Towards the end of the mattress section the two of you may grow a little weary.
 You may start to have trouble following the giant arrows on the floor and get confused when you make a wrong turn and wind up where you’ve already been.

-You can reassure your boyfriend that if you can just make it through the dreaded Kid’s section there’s a light at the end of the tunnel… but you’ll secretly know it’s just the lamp section and there’s still a long long way to go.
+You can reassure your boyfriend that if you can just make it through the dreaded Kid’s section there’s a light at the end of the tunnel… but it’s just the lamp section.
+And there’s still a long, long way to go.

 My mother once warned me she saw a women changing a diaper on an IKEA display changing table.
 Still, knowing things like this will never really prepare you for what goes on in there.